 Fig. 2: Ellen Elsbernd reviews routes of exposure to chemical hazards.

 Following an overarching review of the effects of chemical hazards, Ms. Elsbernd reviewed methods for identifying hazards and ensuring a safe lab environment.
-A key criterion for a safe and prepared lab environment that is especially relevant for science teachers is an inventory of Safety Data Sheets (SDS) for all included materials.
-RET participants were given an overview of their responsibilities if they are in a lab that handles hazardous chemicals: participants should identify the location of SDS files in their lab (and take SDS to a clinician if exposed to hazardous materials).
-Participants were given an overview and walkthrough of the parts of an SDS, as well as components of a proper label to ensure it contains key information.
+A key criterion for a safe and prepared lab environment that is especially relevant for science teachers is an inventory of Safety Data Sheets (MSDS) for all included materials.
+RET participants were given an overview of their responsibilities if they are in a lab that handles hazardous chemicals: participants should identify the location of MSDS files in their lab (and take MSDS to a clinician if exposed to hazardous materials).
+Participants were given an overview and walkthrough of the parts of an MSDS, as well as components of a proper label to ensure it contains key information.

 Ms. Elsbernd also taught RET participants about standard pictograms and hazard symbols to familiarize with prior to entering a lab setting.
 Participants guessed what different symbols meant and whether they would indicate chemicals that would have chronic or acute effects and whether they would also include a “warning” or “danger” symbol.
 In Figure 3, Ms. Elsbernd is captured reviewing and giving examples of different scenarios in which each of the symbols might be used.
 She also reviewed hazard symbols in lab signage, and discussed the hazard warning diamond posted outside of every lab.

-Fig. 3: Ellen Elsbernd reviews hazard symbols that RET participants might encounter in labs.
+Fig. 3: Ellen Elsbernd reviews hazard Fig. 4: Reviewing photos of improper

+symbols in labs. lab practices.

 Finally, Ms. Elsbernd reviewed methods and best practices for controlling exposures, and how to effectively use equipment to minimize exposure to hazardous chemicals.
 She emphasized that the best approach was to be proactive and cautious when interacting with hazardous materials, and to incorporate good hygiene and work practices in the classroom.
 Some examples of this might include washing hands thoroughly, not preparing or storing consumables in the laboratory, and using secondary containment to transport chemicals.
 Using personal protective equipment was also recommended if other controls are not an adequate form of protection.
 Proper disposal of hazardous chemical waste was reviewed in order to best equip participants for avoiding unnecessary cross-contamination or environmental pollution.
 A key component of the workshop was to expect emergencies and spills to occur in order to be best prepared in the likelihood that they do occur.
 To end the workshop, Ms. Elsbernd reviewed different scenarios and pictures which displayed proper and improper practices, and RET participants identified the practices and possible improvements based on the pictures, as seen in Figure 4.
 This workshop was essential in order to prepare participants to safely participate in lab research and be best prepared in the case of emergencies.

-Fig. 4: Ellen Elsbernd reviews two photos of improper laboratory practices.